tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 docker-compose -f docker-stack.yml up -d sleep 20; # Give some time for the DB and prestart script to finish
 # Run the REST tests
-docker-compose -f docker-stack.yml exec -T backend-rest-tests pytest
+docker-compose -f docker-stack.yml exec -T backend-tests pytest
 # Stop and eliminate the testing stack
 docker-compose -f docker-stack.yml down -v --remove-orphans
 ```

-The tests run with Pytest, modify and add tests to `./backend/app/app/rest_tests/`.
+The tests run with Pytest, modify and add tests to `./backend/app/app/tests/`.

-If you need to install any additional package for the REST tests, add it to the file `./backend/app/Dockerfile-rest-tests`.
+If you need to install any additional package for the REST tests, add it to the file `./backend/app/Dockerfile-tests`.

 If you use GitLab CI the tests will run automatically.